Carey Hart Responds to Critics After Exposing Son With Hand, Foot and Mouth Disease to Others

 Carey Hart is responding to critics who are questioning his recent Instagram post.

-It all started Tuesday morning when the professional freestyle motocross competitor documented his day with a sick son.
+It all started Tuesday morning when the professional freestyle motocross competitor documented his morning with a sick son.

 "Wanna know how glamorous tour can be?
 Jameson has hand, foot, and mouth; and Willow has a 102 temp.
 Both kids laid up and mama @pink still has to push through and do shows," he shared with his 850,000 followers.
 "I had Jameson at breakfast yesterday and this vile woman at the table next to us kept staring at him with a s---ty look on her face."